Utcassyxz/DriverUS/src/README.md

 ## Core Technologies

 ### **Python**
-The core programming language driving the control software, Python offers unparalleled simplicity and versatility.
-Its rich ecosystem of libraries is leveraged for hardware interfacing, real-time data processing, and the implementation of cutting-edge machine learning algorithms.
+Python serves as the backbone of the control software, renowned for its simplicity and versatility.
+It powers hardware interfacing, real-time data processing, and advanced machine learning integration, enabling a robust and efficient system for the AI RC Car.

 ### **TensorFlow**
-An advanced, open-source machine learning framework utilized to design and train sophisticated AI models.
-TensorFlow empowers the AI RC Car with neural networks capable of object recognition, decision-making, and autonomous navigation, ensuring adaptability in dynamic environments.
+As a cutting-edge open-source machine learning framework, TensorFlow enables the design and training of sophisticated AI models.
+It equips the AI RC Car with neural networks for object recognition, decision-making, and autonomous navigation, ensuring adaptability in dynamic and challenging environments.

 ### **FileZilla**
-A terminal emulator enabling seamless wireless connection to the Raspberry Pi via an online server.
-FileZilla facilitates file transferring from one device to another and remote access, offering flexibility and efficiency in development.
+A powerful file transfer application that streamlines communication between the Raspberry Pi and other devices.
+FileZilla ensures secure and efficient file transfer, supporting seamless development and remote management of the RC Car.

 ### **realVNC**
-realVNC is a integral connection system that provided substantial progress for us by allowing us to connect wirelessly to the raspberry pi and control it on our computer.
-It offers much adpatability and leverage for our vehicle.
+RealVNC provides a wireless interface for accessing and controlling the Raspberry Pi from a computer.
+This tool enhances flexibility and development efficiency by allowing users to monitor and adjust the car's operations remotely, enabling real-time problem-solving and fine-tuning.

 ## Key Components

 ### **Calibrate**
-A pivotal process for optimizing sensor accuracy and motor precision.
-Calibration fine-tunes the hardware components to deliver reliable data and precise movements, ensuring seamless and consistent performance in varied conditions.
+The calibration process is crucial for aligning sensors and motors, ensuring accurate data collection and precise movement.
+This step optimizes the car's performance across various conditions, laying the groundwork for smooth and reliable operation.

 ### **Config**
-A centralized configuration system housing critical parameters, including sensor thresholds, motor speed limits, and neural network hyperparameters.
-This module simplifies system adjustments, enabling rapid optimization for diverse scenarios.
+The central configuration hub contains critical parameters like sensor thresholds, motor speed limits, and AI model hyperparameters.
+This module enables quick and effective adjustments to tailor the system for specific tasks or environments.
+Our RC car base model is set able to run at up to 40 mph (according to the supplier) but for the sake of our competition we limited it to a maximum of 3 mph.

 ### **Manage**
-A comprehensive management framework orchestrating the AI RC Car’s operations.
-It supervises system health, manages inter-component communication, and ensures synchronized functionality for smooth execution of autonomous tasks.
+A robust management framework that oversees the AI RC Car's entire operation.
+It monitors system health, ensures efficient communication between components, and coordinates all functionalities for seamless autonomous performance.
+Our Manage.py model was built off of the donkey car base code from the forums and is one of the more simple programs that we have.

 ### **myconfig**
 A customizable configuration file that stores user-defined preferences and specific environment settings.
 This personalization layer adapts the car’s behavior to unique challenges, enhancing flexibility and performance.

 ### **Train**
-A sophisticated training module built on TensorFlow that iteratively refines AI models.
-It processes vast datasets, optimizes neural network parameters, and continuously evaluates performance, driving the evolution of the car’s autonomy and intelligence.
+This module leverages TensorFlow to iteratively train AI models, optimizing neural networks using extensive datasets.
+It focuses on refining decision-making algorithms, enhancing the car’s autonomous capabilities through continuous improvement.

 ---